Were-Woof/JackBlight-Host/README.md

 **Logging**

-This cog in the ``logging.py`` file.
+This cog is in the ``logging.py`` file.
 It is made up of event listeners.
 Currently, these event listeners only include message events such as deletes and edits.
 When one of these events occurs, it is sent to the ``messageLogChannel``.

 **Moderation**

+This cog is in the ``moderation.py`` file.
+It contains commands related to moderation and managing the server.
+All commands within this cog require the user to have either the ``staffRole``, ``adminRole`` or ``developerRole``.

+- ``/purge`` This command deletes a number of messages determined by the user.

+- ``/role`` This command toggles a specified role from a specified user.
+If the user has the role, it removes it, if the user doesn't have the role, the role is given.
+Users of this command cannot give/remove their highest role or above with this command.

+- ``/kick`` This command kicks a member from the server.
+Users of this command cannot kick members with their highest role or above with this command.

+- ``/kick`` This command kicks a member from the server.
+Users of this command cannot kick members with their highest role or above with this command.

+- ``/mute`` This command times out a user for a specified amount of time.
+Users of this command cannot mute members with their highest role or above with this command.

+- ``/poll`` This command sends a poll with at least 2 options.
+Options are made by placing the ``~`` character between options within the options field.
+The bot will auto react for each option.

+- ``/forcelink`` This command will register a user within the database.
+A _valid_ username must be provided with this command, however the standard verification check is skipped with this command.
+This command will also apply the appropriate roles based on the username.

 **Role_Syncing**